 In the interest of preserving the safety and security of everyone enjoying CoreCon, attendees should be aware of our weapons policy and follow these guidelines.
-Those who ignore or disregard these regulations may have their Con badges and registration revoked without refund from CoreCon.
+Those who ignore or disregard these regulations may have their convention badges and registration revoked without refund from CoreCon.

-- No weapons or props that fire a projectile or fluid are allowed
+No weapons or props that fire a projectile or fluid are allowed

-- Realistic-looking firearms must be holstered, peacebound, and cannot be un-holstered under any circumstances
+Realistic-looking firearms must be holstered, peacebound, and cannot be un-holstered under any circumstances

-- Non-realistic firearms must be holstered and peacebound if possible
+Non-realistic firearms must be holstered and peacebound if possible

-- Non-realistic firearms that cannot be holstered may never be pointed at any attendee under any circumstances
+Non-realistic firearms that cannot be holstered may never be pointed at any attendee under any circumstances

-- Any weapon that cannot be peace-bound is not allowed Weapons and props with blades must be sheathed, peace-bound, and may not be unsheathed under any circumstances
+Any weapon that cannot be peace-bound is not allowed Weapons and props with blades must be sheathed, peace-bound, and may not be unsheathed under any Circumstances

 Costumes that bear similarity to actual law enforcement or military uniforms will be allowed to incorporate realistic firearms only during costuming events that specifically allow them.
 At no other time are realistic firearms allowed to accompany costumes that bear similarity to actual law enforcement or military uniforms CoreCon and Digital Grail reserve the right to amend these

 policies without prior notice and any ruling made by CoreCon or Digital Grail is final.

 Projectile weapons: Any prop or firearm that projects or expels a solid, liquid, gas or energy (including laser light) is considered a projectile weapon.
 Projectile weapons are not allowed.

 CoreCon respects the curfew policy of the city of Fargo and Moorhead.
-Minors under the age of 16 are not allowed to participate in CoreCon events between the hours of 11:00 pm through 6:00 am unless accompanied by a parent or legal guardian.
+Minors under the age of 16 are not allowed to participate in CoreCon events between the hours of 11:00 pm through 6:00 am unless accompanied by a parent or legal Guardian.

 Lost + Stolen Items

-(CHAPTER 5-02 RETAIL LICENSING):
+(CHAPTER 5-02 RETAIL

-5-02-07.1.
-Sale of alcoholic beverages in exchange for goods prohibited.
-Any licensee engaged in the retail sale of alcoholic beverages who accepts goods, chattels, or other tangible personal property, other than money, checks, legal tender, negotiable instruments, or other evidences of debt, in exchange for any alcoholic beverages is guilty of a class B misdemeanor.
+5-02-07.1: Sale of alcoholic beverages in exchange for goods prohibited.
+Any licensee engaged in the retail sale of alcoholic beverages who accepts goods, chattels, or other tangible personal property, other than money, checks, legal tender, negotiable instruments, or other evidences of debt, in exchange for any alcoholic beverages is guilty of a class B Misdemeanor.